Cognitive learning

 An example of meaningful learning is when you work in procurement and decide to take an advanced course in your department to deepen your understanding of the subject.

-4. Discovery Learning
+4. Discovery learning

 It happens when you actively seek new knowledge by researching new concepts, processes, and subjects.